 And the last tip for the internet marketing set up for success is email marketing.
 How many customers or potential customers call you but you don’t close the deal?
 It could be for reoccurring pest control, essentially someone who’s potentially interested in your services, either now or in the future.
 If you could capture their information, or at least their email address, name, and email address, then you can email them consistently.

 A tool that Andy likes to use is called MailChimp but there are tons of email marketing systems out there.
 You can email potential customers, send them your latest reviews, offers, and whatever you want to do.

-Hopefully, the tips will help and if you’re not doing any of these, do jump on it as it’s really a nice overall marketing ecosystem structure built for success.
+Hopefully, the Internet Marketing tips will help.
+And if you’re not doing any of these, do jump on it as it’s really a nice overall marketing ecosystem structure built for success.
 If you’d like to listen to the full PCIM podcast episode, you can find it here.